hissain/fastrep/README.md

 ## Features ✨

-- **📝 Easy Logging**: Quickly log your daily work activities with project names and descriptions
+- **Easy Logging**: Quickly log your daily work activities with project names and descriptions
-- **📈 Automatic Reports**: Generate weekly, bi-weekly, and monthly reports instantly
+- **Automatic Reports**: Generate weekly, bi-weekly, and monthly reports instantly
-- **💻 Dual Interface**: Use either the command-line interface or the professional web UI
+- **Dual Interface**: Use either the command-line interface or the professional web UI
-- **🗄️ SQLite Database**: All data stored locally in a lightweight SQLite database
+- **SQLite Database**: All data stored locally in a lightweight SQLite database
-- **🎯 Project Tracking**: Automatically organize logs by project
+- **Project Tracking**: Automatically organize logs by project
-- **📅 Flexible Dating**: Log entries for any date, not just today
+- **Flexible Dating**: Log entries for any date, not just today
-- **🔍 Easy Search**: View and filter logs by date range
+- **Easy Search**: View and filter logs by date range
-- **🗑️ Data Management**: Delete individual entries or clear entire database
+- **Data Management**: Delete individual entries or clear entire database

-## Installation 🚀
+## Installation

 ### From PyPI (Recommended)